JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20211102.md

 ## Contents
 - Summary
 - Summary table
-- Links to voters' pamphlets
+- Links to the voters' pamphlets

 ___